-Use the following 8 tips to help you bring emotional power to your next slideshow.
-And have a look at some examples below to give you some inspiration.
+Use the following 9 tips to help you bring emotional power to your next slideshow.
+And have a look at the example video I made below to give you some inspiration.

 1. Start with the end in mind

-Do you know how you’ll be presenting your slideshow to your audience?
+Do you know how, exactly, you’ll be presenting your slideshow to your audience?
 You don’t want to get to the wedding reception only to find out there is no wi-fi and you can’t stream your slideshow video!